cms-gem-daq-project/gem-plotting-tools/README.md

 source setup.sh -c 0.3.1 -g 1.0.0 -G 5 -v 2.0.0 -V 3 -P $PORT
 ```

-Congratulations, you are done!
 You can use the usual commands to `deactivate` your `virtualenv` and activate it again.

 ## Masking Channels Algorithmically